U-node/minter-sdk/README.md

 **To create Minter transaction you MUST use concrete transaction class.**

 All transaction values should be passed in BIP, you shouldn't convert them to PIP.
+All coin symbols are case insensitive, e.g. you can pass `gas_coin='BIP'` or `gas_coin='bip'`

 ### Transactions
 - MinterBuyCoinTx